-There's over 300 acres of woodlands, fields and riverbank ambling to be sniffed at round Cliveden.
+There's 375 acres of woodlands, riverbank and formal gardens to be sniffed at around Cliveden.

 Eating and shopping with your dog

-Pick up a coffee and water bowl to enjoy with your pooch from Cliveden's refreshment kiosk.
-This is the only dog-friendly catering outlet on site.
+Pick up a coffee and water bowl to enjoy with your pooch from Cliveden's temporary refreshment kiosk.
+This is an outdoor facility, therefore the only dog-friendly catering outlet on site.

 The Gift Shop

 There's lots of lovely things in Cliveden's gift shop, and we invite everyone inside to have a look.
-Dogs are welcome to join their owners for a browse, as long as they are on a tight leash and under control.
+Dogs are welcome to join their owners for a browse, as long as they are on a short lead and under control.

 A few golden rules...

-Whilst you are exploring the woodlands, please ensure you adhere to the following:
+Whilst you are exploring the estate, please ensure you adhere to the following:

-Please keep your dog under control at all times.
-This means your dog responds to orders when you call it.
+- Please keep your dog under control at all times.
+This means your dog responds to orders when you call them.